Pollution Incident Response Management Plan

 Notification protocols for emergency services and regulatory authorities

-In the unlikely event of a pollution incident with a risk of material harm, where it is safe to do so our waste transportation vehicle driver will take all reasonably practicable steps to contain the spill.
-Immediately after taking this action, the driver will contact emergency services and call us on 13 20 80
+In the unlikely event of a pollution incident with a risk of material harm, where it is safe to do so our waste transportation vehicle driver or site supervisor of a PCB storage facility will take all reasonably practicable steps to contain pollution.
+Immediately after taking this action, the driver or site supervisor will contact emergency services and call us on 132080.

 The following diagram provides a summary of our PIRMP process for notifying emergency services and the relevant authorities following a pollution incident with a risk of material harm.